vinc/geodate/README.md

 Usage
 -----

-Run this tool with a longitude and a latitude as arguments and you will get a local geocentric representation of the time:
+Run this tool with a latitude and a longitude and you will get a geocentric expression of the current local time:

     $ geodate -46.90 168.12
     45:06:02:52:92

-Add a timestamp to have the date of a particular moment (here it's during the sunrise on the day of the summer solstice at Stonehenge):
+Add a timestamp to get the date of a particular event (for example at sunrise on the day of the summer solstice at Stonehenge):

     $ geodate 51.178844 -1.826189 1403322675
     44:05:24:15:42

-Geodate can also be run in ephemeris mode:
+Geodate can also be run in ephemeris mode with the `--ephem` flag:

     $ geodate --ephem 51.178844 -1.826189 1403322675
     Moonrise:            44:05:24:01:57